-Today, the King Ludwig II museum is located on the ground floor of the palace where among other items on display are paintings, antique coins, a coronation cloak, original furniture from Linderhof Palace and the royal apartment of Munich’s Residenz.
+Today, the King Ludwig II museum is located on the palace’s ground floor.
+Among other items on display are paintings, antique coins, a coronation cloak, original furniture from Linderhof Palace and the royal apartment of Munich’s Residenz.

 5- Nymphenburg Palace

-Ludwig II was born in Munich’s Nymphenburg Palace, the stately summer residence of five generations of Wittlesbach rulers since 1664.
+Visiting the palace is one of the most popular things to do in Munich as Ludwig II was born in Munich’s Nymphenburg Palace, the stately summer residence of five generations of Wittelsbach rulers since 1664.

-The monarchy was overthrown in 1918 and the main palace for Bavaria’s Wittlesbach rulers, The Residenz, is now a museum.
+The monarchy was overthrown in 1918 and the main palace for Bavaria’s Wittelsbach rulers, The Residenz, is now a museum.

 The highlight of Nymphenburg Palace is its Gallery of Beauties, a gallery with paintings of court ladies and mysterious unknown beauties whom Ludwig II’s grandfather, Ludwig I, admired.

-Although during those days, it was generally accepted for court ladies to be painted, Ludwig I created an uproar by commissioning artist Joseph Stieler to paint common beauties.
+Although it was generally accepted for court ladies to be painted during those days, Ludwig I created an uproar by commissioning artist Joseph Stieler to paint common beauties.

-Before they were able to carry out their plan, Ludwig II drowned mysteriously in Lake Starnberg while under house arrest at Berg Castle.
+Before they could carry out their plan, Ludwig II drowned mysteriously in Lake Starnberg while under house arrest at Berg Castle.

 Although his last project will remain a dream forever, the legacy of royal castles and palaces Ludwig II left for Bavaria continues to inspire the imagination of millions of visitors.